zephir-lang/zephirc/README.md

 make cppcheck # optinal
 ```

+To capture profiling and coverage data use `-DZEPHIR_CODE_COVERAGE=ON` cmake's flag.

 ## License

 Zephir licensed under the MIT License.
 See the [LICENSE][8] file for more information.